truust-io/docs.truust.io/content/getting-started.md

 ---
-title: 'Getting Started with Truust'
+title: "Getting Started with Truust"
 ---

 > Truust helps you create any type of payments flow—from e-commerce to split payments and everything in between